cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 ## Media Type Negotiation

-A DNS client uses the media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
+A DNS client tells a server that it would accept the media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
 {{-http-semantics}} or {{-coap, Section 5.5.4}}) with the DNS server whether the server supports setup table tag TBD113.
 If it does, it MAY request the response to be in packed value 1 (media type "application/dns+cbor;packed=1").
 The server then SHOULD reply with the response in Packed CBOR, which it also signals with media type